Middle Eastern and North African Studies

 - Three other cross-listed courses

-- Off-campus study: Students are required to complete a one semester study abroad program in an endorsed program, or to participate in a Wooster-In program in the region.
+- Off-campus study: Students are required to complete a one semester study abroad program in an endorsed program, or to participate in a Wooster TREK program in the region.

-The minor in Middle Eastern and North African (MENA) Studies requires the completion of one semester study abroad in an endorsed off-campus study program or participation in a Wooster-In program in the region.
-Acceptable programs are either Wooster-endorsed semester long programs (currently available in Israel, Jordan, Morocco, and Tunisia) or regional “Wooster In” programs led by Wooster faculty members (current program: Wooster In Israel and Palestine).
+The minor in Middle Eastern and North African (MENA) Studies requires the completion of one semester study abroad in an endorsed off-campus study program or participation in a Wooster TREK program in the region.
+Acceptable programs are either Wooster-endorsed semester long programs (currently available in Israel, Jordan, Morocco, and Tunisia) or regional “Wooster TREK” programs led by Wooster faculty members (current program: Wooster In Israel and Palestine).

 Language study is strongly recommended and may be pursued either on or off campus.
-Relevant languages offered on campus are Middle Egyptian, Ancient Greek, and Modern Hebrew.
-Other relevant ancient and modern languages include, but are not limited to, Arabic (all forms), Aramaic, Biblical Hebrew, Farsi, Turkish, and Ugaritic.
+Relevant languages offered on campus are Middle Egyptian, Ancient Greek, and classical Hebrew.
+Other relevant ancient and modern languages include, but are not limited to, Arabic (all forms), Aramaic, Hebrew (all forms), Farsi, Turkish, and Ugaritic.
 MENA minors considering off-campus language study should consult a member of the MENA faculty.

 - No more than two language courses may count toward credit in the minor.